Freshly Restored: 1965 Austin-Healey 3000 BJ8 MK III – SOLD!

 Here’s the seller’s description:

 “A fresh numbers-matching big Healey that’s newly restored and highly documented.
 Most pictures on request.
-British Car Museum Heritage Certificate provided, plus 44-year complete history documentation.“
+British Car Museum Heritage Certificate provided, plus 44-year complete historical documentation.“

 Do you have a Big Healey story you’d like to share?
 Comment below and let us know!